Carter-Center-Health-Data-Support-Unit/CC-RB-LF-SCH-DASHBOARD/README.md

 welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-The goal of CC-RB-LF-SCH-DASHBOARD repository is to run the data pipeline necessary to create the CC-RB-LF-SCH Dashboard.
+The goal of CC-RB-LF-SCH-DASHBOARD repository is to run the data pipeline necessary to prepare the data for the CC-RB-LF-SCH Dashboard.

 ## Data Sources